-Calling all 2023 Seniors from the Globe, Miami, Kearny, Hayden, Winkelman, Ray, San Carlos, Superior or Young.
-This includes home schooled Seniors from these areas.
+Calling all 2024 Seniors from the Globe, Miami, Kearny, Hayden, Winkelman, Ray, San Carlos, Superior or Young This includes home schooled Seniors from these areas.

 Gila County Gem & Mineral Society would like to help a student with preparing for college, university or trade school.
 We are offering two scholarship of $500.
 This can help with school supplies, workshop fees or registration fees.